paramraghavan/cookbook/eagle_scout/Floor_Table_ShelfA.md

 ---

-> **Safety Warning for Scout Leaders:** When fully assembled, three sheets of 3/4" plywood weigh approximately 160 lbs!
+> **NOTE** When fully assembled, three sheets of 3/4" plywood weigh approximately 160 lbs!
 > Assemble this shelf unit inside or right next to the chemistry lab room where it will stay.
 Always have 3 to 4 Scouts
 > work together when lifting, moving, or flipping the cabinet frame.